-PostgresCluster.spec.backups.pgbackrest.repoHost.sshSecret Parent

-Secret containing custom SSH keys.
-Deprecated: Repository hosts use mTLS for encryption, authentication, and authorization.

-Name

-Type

-Description

-Required

-items

-If unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
-If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
-If a key is specified which is not present in the Secret, the volume setup will error unless it is marked optional.
-Paths must be relative and may not contain the '' path or start with ''.

-false

-name

-string

-$Name\ of\ the\ referent.\ More\ info:\ https://kubernetes.io/docs/concepts/overview/working-with-objects/names/\#names$

-false

-optional

-boolean

-Specify whether the Secret or its key must be defined

-false

-PostgresCluster.spec.backups.pgbackrest.repoHost.sshSecret.items[index] Parent

 Maps a string key to a path within a volume.

 Name

 Type

 Description

 Required

 key

 string

-The key to project.
+key is the key to project.

 true

 path

 string

-The relative path of the file to map the key to.
+path is the relative path of the file to map the key to.
 May not be an absolute path.
 May not contain the path element '' May not start with the string ''

 true

 mode

 integer

-Optional: mode bits used to set permissions on this file.
+mode is Optional: mode bits used to set permissions on this file.
 Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 If not specified, the volume defaultMode will be used.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.

 false

-PostgresCluster.spec.backups.pgbackrest.repoHost.tolerations[index] Parent
+$PostgresCluster.spec.backups.pgbackrest.repoHost.tolerations[index] \\ \hspace{0.2cm} Parent$

 The pod this Toleration is attached to tolerates any taint that matches the triple using the matching operator .

 Name

 Type

+Description

 Required

 effect

 string

 Effect indicates the taint effect to match.
 Empty means match all taint effects.
 When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.

 false

 key

 string

 Key is the taint key that the toleration applies to.
 Empty means match all taint keys.
 If the key is empty, operator must be Exists; this combination means to match all values and all keys.

 false

 operator

 string

 Operator represents a key's relationship to the value.
 Valid operators are Exists and Equal.
 Defaults to Equal.
 Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.

 false

 tolerationSeconds

 integer

+$PostgresCluster.spec.backups.pgbackrest.repoHost.sshSecret.items[index] \\ \hspace{0.2cm} Parent$

-TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.
+TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerate the taint.
 By default, it is not set, which means tolerate the taint forever (do not evict).
-Zero and negative values will be treated as 0 (evict immediately) by the system.
+Zero and negative values will be treated as (evict immediately) by the system.

-false

-value

-string

 Value is the taint value the toleration matches to.
 If the operator is Exists, the value should be empty, otherwise just a regular string.

-false

-$PostgresCluster.spec.backups.pgbackrest.repoHost.topologySpreadConstraints[index] \\ \hspace{0.2cm} Parent$
+PostgresCluster.spec.backups.pgbackrest.repoHost.topologySpreadConstraints[index] Parent maxSkew

 TopologySpreadConstraint specifies how to spread matching pods among the given topology.

-Name

-Type

-Description

-Required

-maxSkew

-integer

-MaxSkew describes the degree to which pods may be unevenly distributed.
-When whenUnsatisfiable=DoNotSchedule, it is the maximum permitted difference between the number of matching pods in the target topology and the global minimum.
-For example, in a 3-zone cluster, MaxSkew is set to 1, and pods with the same labelSelector spread as $1/1/0$: $ $ zone1 $ $ zone2 $ $ zone3 $ $ $ $ $ $ $ $ $ $ $ $ $ $ $ $ $ $ $ $

-true

-topologyKey

-string

 TopologyKey is the key of node labels.
 Nodes that have a label with this key and identical values are considered to be in the same topology.
 We consider each as a "bucket", and try to put balanced number of pods into each bucket.
+We define a domain as a particular instance of a topology.
+Also, we define an eligible domain as a domain whose nodes match the node selector. e.g. If TopologyKey is "kubernetes.io/hostname", each Node is a domain of that topology.
+And, if TopologyKey is "topology.kubernetes.io/zone", each zone is a domain of that topology.
 It's a required field.